Using ETFs to understand recent activity in the US economy

-There are 11 sectors in the S&P 500 as shown below.
-While some of these sectors have several ETFs tracking them, we choose the ETFs in parentheses due to their long history in the markets.
+Indeed, there are 11 sectors in the S&P 500, as shown below.
+Therefore, while some of these sectors have several ETFs tracking them, we have chosen the ETFs in parentheses due to their long-standing presence in the markets.
+In our analysis below, we also consider the S&P 500 Index ETF (ticker: IVV), and the tech-heavy Nasdaq ETF (ticker: QQQ).

 • Information Technology (XLK)